 1. Tappiya Falls

 Unlike other waterfalls that are easy to reach, Tappiya Falls is a challenge but definitely worth it.
 Expect a not so easy trek by any stretch, the path to the falls will take you up and down steep uneven steps, narrow rice terraces, and muddy slippery trails.
 The trek will take about an hour or two depending on your pace.
 Also, the water here is freezing cold!
 But that’s what you’ll be needing after the tiring trek.

 After the endless rice terraces in Ifugao, Ducligan Snake River and Mountain should be your next stop.
 This will be your breather during the trip.
-It’s among the most beautiful mountains in the Philippines featuring a snake-shaped river, hence the name.
+It’s among the most beautiful mountains not just in Banaue but also in the Philippines featuring a snake-shaped river, hence the name.

 How to get to Banaue Rice Terraces

 There is only one way to reach the Banaue Rice Terraces location and it is by bus.
 From Cubao or Sampaloc in Manila, you can ride a bus bound for Banaue.
 There are two buses that go straight to Banaue: Coda Lines and Ohayami Trans.

 The travel time will take about 9 hours at the minimum.

 Upon arrival in Banaue bus terminal, you can ride a tricycle going to your hotel or just tour the area directly.